CharlesDc9/Denoising_EMNIST/README.md

-# EMNIST Denoising with Variational Autoencoders
+# EMNIST Denoising with Autoencoders and Variational Autoencoders

-This project implements various Variational Autoencoder (VAE) architectures for denoising EMNIST digits and detecting anomalies and study of the mode collapse phenomenon in GANs.
+This project implements various Autoencoder (AE) and Variational Autoencoder (VAE) architectures for denoising EMNIST dataset and detecting anomalies and study of the mode collapse phenomenon in GANs.
 It is a project for the Deep Learning course at X-HEC Data Science master.
 The contributors of the project are Charles De Cian, Matthieu Delsart and Tim Valencony.
 The results can be found in the notebook `DelsartValenconyDecian.ipynb`.

 ## Project Overview